There’s some debate over who said it… Winston Churchill or Benjamin Franklin… but the old adage states, “He who fails to plan is planning to fail.”

 Introducing Allocadia Strategic Marketing Planning

-We’ve been working closely alongside our award-winning customers to meld front-line insight from their teams into our product development process, and now, we are expanding the program, and invite more companies to join us in this opportunity for a collaborative co-creation process.
+We’ve been working closely alongside our award-winning customers to meld front-line insight from their teams into our product development process.
+Now, we’re expanding the program, and invite more companies to join us in this opportunity for a collaborative co-creation process.

 What are businesses’ weaknesses in marketing planning?

 Marketing organizations of all sizes lack effective tools for strategic planning, a critical first step in Marketing Performance Management.
-Many teams rely on offline, non-collaborative tools like PowerPoint to define and communicate key objectives, and lack any ability to track efforts against them.
-Once defined, these plans tend to get lost somewhere on a shared drive, or to exist in multiple versions that no one can control, which renders them unusable.
+Many teams rely on offline, non-collaborative tools like PowerPoint to communicate objectives with no ability to track efforts against them.
+Once defined, these plans tend to get lost somewhere on a shared drive, or to exist in multiple versions.
+Consequently, this renders them unusable.

-This can lead to misinterpretation and misalignment on downstream goals and plans, with serious consequences:
+As a result, this can lead to misinterpretation and misalignment on downstream marketing goals and plans, with serious consequences:

 - Misallocation of limited marketing resources